khazar08/ml-core/README.md

 2. **REINFORCE (a.k.a.
 Monte Carlo Policy Gradient)**: A policy gradient REINFORCE agent that learns to balance a pole on a cart through direct policy optimization, with comprehensive training visualization and analysis.

+3. **Deep Deterministic Policy Gradient (DDPG)**: A DDPG actor-critic agent that learns to balance a pole on a cart with continuous action space, featuring experience replay and target networks.